digital-land/dl-website-screenshot-tool/README.md

 You can find those in your Cloudinary Console/Dashboard (at the top)

-### Edit your config
+### Edit your config file

-The config file [screenshot.config.js](screenshot.config.js) contains the settings for your screenshots and the URLs you wish to take screenshots of.
+The config file [screenshot.config.js](screenshot.config.js) contains the settings for your screenshots.

+### Add the URLs of sites to screenshot

+`screenshot-urls.json` is a JSON file of the sites you want to screen shot.
+Each object in the array is a site name and corresponding url to be captured.